lohith8776/Discord-Voice-Activity/README.md

 # Discord Voice Activity
-A Discord voice Activity bot.Easy To Host.
+A Discord Voice Activity bot.Easy To Host.

 You Can Easily Fork This Code And Edit The Config and Host.